Introduction & Selected Fiction

 Selected Stories: Fantasy

-1. “I Would” – secondary world fantasy, 5600 words. (online text) Published in Fantasy Magazine, July 2021.
+1. “I Would” – secondary world fantasy, 5600 words. (online text, audio) Published in Fantasy Magazine, July 2021.
 Prophesied relationships, prophesied breakups, and using what power you have when someone else is the hero.

 • “Some people say the stars control fate.
 I would never say such a thing.”